 A regular report on operational losses is made to the Bank's senior management through the RMC.
-A consolidated summary and scorecard of the operational loss incidents affecting the key businesses is shared with the Bank's senior management on a bi-monthly basis and significant loss events, gaps, mitigants etc are discussed.
+A consolidated summary of the operational loss incidents affecting the key businesses is shared with the Bank's Business Risk and Control Management (BRCM) teams on a bimonthly basis and significant loss events, gaps, mitigants etc are discussed.